 Department Safety Officer: The lieutenant assigned to the Vehicular Crimes Division whose duties include reviewing fleet crashes.

 Drivers Safety Course: The goal of this Course is to make the student aware of the hazards of driving while in a law enforcement capacity.
 This course is designed to train personnel that have been in a fleet.
 The student will be able to apply the newly learned information while operating motor vehicles.
 This information should greatly reduce their chances of being involved in a at fault fleet accident.

 Fleet Crash: Any event at any location where a HCSO vehicle, owned or leased, while moving or being operated by any employee or reserve, strikes another vehicle, person, or object, or is at rest and is struck by another vehicle.

-- When the crash has no injuries (employee or citizen), no damage, actual damage that requires no repairs or minor damage that will not be repaired, the crash may be considered as a non-censurable fleet for which documented counseling shall be issued in place of utilizing the fleet censures listed in this policy.
+• When the crash has no injuries (employee or citizen), no damage, actual damage that requires no repairs or minor damage that will not be repaired, the crash may be considered as a non-censurable fleet for which documented counseling will be issued in place of utilizing the fleet censures listed in this policy.

 No Action: When the Fleet Crash Review Board decides no disciplinary will be given.

 The Fleet Crash Review Board will take such factors into consideration in varying from the established disciplinary standards to determine the appropriate discipline if circumstances warrant such flexibility.
 Fairness is a core value, and to ensure it is maintained, both mitigating and aggravating factors will be taken into consideration when reviewing the facts and circumstances of the crashes.

 A. Each fleet crash must be reported, and the Emergency Dispatch Center (EDC) must be notified immediately.